Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

-One of the challenges of the capacity computation for such a highly dynamic channel is that the transition matrix is a function of both the stimulus design (the encoding of information into visual pathway) and also the target identification methods, unlike in classical digital communications.
-In addition, as the observation window ($T$) widens, accuracy is reported to increase since the identification is performed via observation of a wider signal window.
+Calculating the capacity of the dynamic channel model described in our work poses a challenge because the channel transition matrix is dependent not only on the stimulus design (how information is encoded into the visual pathway) but also on the methods used for identifying the target, which is quite untypical in classical digital communications.
+In addition, as the observation window ($T$) widens, accuracy is reported to increase since the identification is performed via observation of more time series data \cite{cruz2013}.
 However, the observation window being larger will change the stochastic nature of the channel (and its parameters) i.e., the channel transition matrix indeed is a function of time.
 The extent of the introduced channel memory is yet another challenge to tackle.
 Thus, instead of considering the entire timeline, we consider specific time points such that the dependency of the channel transition matrix at those points is sufficiently eliminated.
 Some of the previous works proposed closed form expressions \cite{AshCapacity1965} under certain assumptions about $P_x(x)$ and non-singularity assumption for $\textbf{P}$, which is highly unlikely for larger window lengths.
-In this work, we do not make any assumptions about the statistical nature of the channel and treat it as a DMC, calculate the capacity numerically and report our final ITR results along with the conventional formulation.
+Our approach in this study involves treating the channel as a DMC without any preconceived notions about its statistical nature.
+We first estimate the transition statistics and then use numerical methods to calculate the capacity.
+Finally, we compare our ITR results with those obtained using the conventional formulation.